marcelauliano/MitoHiFi/README.md

  ### Output

  ```
- *mitogenome.fasta*  - this is your final mitogenome in fasta format
+ #mitogenome.fasta#  - this is your final mitogenome in fasta format

-Inside the folder mitogenome.annotation/mitogenome.annotation_Final_Results/ you find mitogenome.gb, which is the annotation of your mitogenome performed by mitofinder and outputed in genbank format.
+'mitogenome.annotation/mitogenome.annotation_Final_Results/' you find mitogenome.gb, which is the annotation of your mitogenome performed by mitofinder and outputed in genbank format.

 ```
 ### Further